 Intuitive what?
 In case you haven’t heard about it, intuitive eating is an approach designed to help you improve your relationship with food by decreasing rigidity regarding foods and eating schedule by helping you be more aware of hunger and satiety.
+It follows 10 principles from the book with the same name.
 Be being an intuitive eater, you can eat all foods without having feelings of guilt!

 Why should we eat intuitively?

 We sometimes have the idea that the most important thing about nutrition is what we eat so that we can be in tip-top shape.
 Sure, it’s part of it, but HOW and WHY we eat can be equally important.
 If trying to eat perfectly affects your mental health (hello stress of finding healthy foods everywhere we go!), we’re not in optimal health.

 FOOD AND EXERCISE AREN’T THE ONLY MEASURES OF HEALTH.
 Some studies show that social interactions and relationships have a bigger impact.
 This isn’t to say that we should eat junk all day every day and that foods aren’t important, but it’s only ONE factor in overall health.
 So why worsen our mental health by being obsessed by calories, fat, sugar, “clean foods”, and weight loss?